forestgrape/coronavirus/diagnosis_and_viral_load.md

 * Symptomatic Patients have a score of 88 in saliva and 96 in NPS

+### References NPA
+[in work]
+#### Summary Sung
+**Comparative Study of Nasopharyngeal Aspirate and Nasal Swab Specimens for Diagnosis of Acute Viral Respiratory Infection**
+##### Methods
+"Paired nasopharyngeal aspirate (NPA) and nasal swab (NS) samples from 475 children hospitalized for acute respiratory infection were studied for the detection of influenza virus, parainfluenza virus, respiratory syncytial virus, and adenovirus by immunofluorescence test, viral culture, and multiplex PCR assay."
+##### Results
+"The overall sensitivity of viral detection with NPA specimens was higher than that obtained with NS specimens."

+#### Summary AHLUWALIA
+**Comparison ofNasopharyngeal Aspirate and Nasopharyngeal Swab Specimens for Respiratory Syncytial Virus Diagnosis by Cell Culture, Indirect Immunofluorescence Assay, and Enzyme-Linked Immunosorbent Assay**
+##### Methods
+"Paired nasopharyngeal aspirate (NPA) and nasopharyngeal swab (NPS) specimens obtained from each of 32 hospitalized infants with X-ray-confirmed  pneumonia (91%) or bronchiolitis were tested for respiratory syncytial virus (RSV) infection by virus culture, the indirect immunofluorescent-antibody (IFA) technique, enzyme-linked immunosorbent assay ..."
+##### Results
+"RSV was isolated in cell cultures from 72% (23of32) of patients by using NPA specimens compared with 47% (15of32)by using NPS specimens."

 ### Viral Load in Saliva compared to NPS

 #### Summarized Review daSilva